 Dog shoulder injuries can come about for a variety of reasons, including acute trauma, overuse, or chronic issues that weaken the shoulder and leave the pet more prone to injury.

 Medial shoulder instability is among the most common shoulder injuries in performance dogs.
 It's similar to human rotator cuff injuries.
 MSI in dogs usually occurs because of joint overuse rather than actual trauma.
 While it's important to train your dog for competitions, overdoing such practice can eventually lead to MSI.
 Initial signs in canine athletes are subtle, such as unwillingness to make certain turns in agility training.
 Most dogs with MSI react painfully to any shoulder hyperextension.
 Medium-size to large breeds are most likely to suffer from MSI.

-Your veterinarian or veterinary orthopedic surgeon uses X-rays and ultrasound to determine the cause of your dog's shoulder lameness.
-To identify soft tissue injuries, such as a biceps tendon rupture, your vet might use magnetic resonance imaging.
-Other diagnostic tools include an arthroscope, which permits your vet to view the joint and remove fluid or tissue for analysis.
-Your vet will benefit from learning the history of your dog's athletic activity, or any known injuries, such as slipping and falling during play.
+Your veterinarian or veterinary orthopedic surgeon will do a thorough physical examination of your dog, including palpation of the limbs' soft tissue to assess for pain.
+They might use X-rays and ultrasound to determine the cause of your dog's shoulder joint issue.
+To identify ligament (soft tissue) injuries, such as a biceps tendon rupture, your veterinarian might use magnetic resonance imaging (MRI).
+Other diagnostic tools include an arthroscope, which permits the veterinarian to view the joint and remove fluid or tissue for analysis.
+Most of these diagnostics require sedation.
+Your veterinary team will benefit from learning the history of your dog's athletic activity and any known injuries, such as slipping and falling during play.